tksh164/azure-demo-scripts-templates/arm-templates/aahc-emulated-on-premises-env/README.md

 ## Parameters

+The following table summarizes parameters for the template.

 | Name | Description |
 | ---- | ---- |
 | Number Of Attendees | Number of attendees. |